comet-dot-photos/comet-dot-photos/README.md

 The results are ordered ascendingly by the time each image was taken, a decision made to assist scientists studying how the comet's landscapes change through time.
-The interface shows a single image match at a time, referred to as the current match, and the **Image Index** slider, as well as the **Next**/**Previous** and Interval **Skip Forward**/**Skip Backward** buttons.
+The interface shows a single image match at a time, referred to as the current match, and other matches can be viewed by using the **Image Index** slider, as well as the **Next**/**Previous** and Interval **Skip Forward**/**Skip Backward** buttons.
 These buttons therefore allow the user to navigate forward and backwards in time through the matches to watch how the